DogFoxX/date-changer/README.md

 The game may sometimes CTD if the system date weren't changed to either October, November or December.
 Instead of using CMD or batch files to change the date and run the games, Date Changer does this all automatically.
 Who knows?
 This application might be applicable with other Games/Programs.

+## Report an issue
+For issue reporting, open a new issue on my GitHub.
+Copy the log for reference.